Dec 21, 2022

 This project is made possible in partnership with PUD 3’s Fiberhood program and the Community Economic Revitalization Board (CERB).
 PUD 3 was awarded a grant and loan to construct this network in September 2018.
 PUD 3 intends to meet the requirements of the grant to have substantial completion of the fiber distribution network by May 2023.

-The South Island Drive Fiberhood will serve as a dual purpose project which will upgrade the electric distribution system and replace poles for increased safety and reliability of the electric grid, in conjunction with the installation of the new fiber optic network to allow for access to high-speed internet services in the area.
-The Pre-Construction Engineering is wrapping up now and the Fiber Network Designs are nearing completion.
-You'll likely see the PUD's Make Ready Crew working in your area in late-Summer 2022, with a Main Line Fiber Stringing & Splicing Crew to follow.
+The South Island Drive Fiberhood will serve as a dual-purpose project which will upgrade the electric distribution system and replace poles for increased safety and reliability of the electric grid, in conjunction with the installation of the new fiber optic network to allow for access to high-speed internet services in the area.
+The Pre-Construction Engineering and the Fiber Network Designs are complete!
+PUD's Make Ready Crew has been working in your area since October.
+We have contracted with Confederated Construction to install the fiber main line & splice it together.
+Confederated construction is scheduled to begin construction on 12/12/22.

 PUD 3’s goal is to connect as many customers as possible, as quickly and as safely as possible.
 This means that our primary goal is to get the fiber distribution network constructed along the main road.
 If you live off of private roads such as Trillium Lane and Heron Cove, your power is underground and we don’t have existing fiber conduit in your street.
 Therefore, once we complete the main distribution network, we will have to come together with the community to discuss options to bring the fiber to your homes.
 Don’t worry, fiber capacity has been reserved and dedicated for each parcel- we just need to establish a plan, create engineering designs, and then perform construction to get it to you.
 We know this delays the timeframe for you to get connected, but we need to build upon each phase to get all homes and businesses in the area connected.